kentechops/ai-stock-tracker/README.md

-# AI for Business Project Documentation
+# Georgia Tech's AI for Business - Project Documentation

 ## Project Overview
 The Stock Price Tracker is a web-based application that combines real-time stock data with AI-powered company search capabilities.
 It provides users with an intuitive interface to track stock prices and search for companies using natural language queries.